Choosing whether to play the violin or cello can be difficult, but this article will help you consider the advantages and disadvantages of each.

 Which is Harder to Play: Violin or Cello?

 Many students wonder, which instrument is more difficult: the violin or cello?
 People who have tried both instruments tend to say the cello is less difficult due to its more natural position.
 The position of the violin can feel awkward at first, however advanced violinists insist that it becomes natural over time.

 It’s something that’s important to master, though, as violin bowing technique can affect not only how comfortable you are while playing but also your tone.
 Here’s a video that demonstrates that principle quite well:

 Many experienced musicians say that both instruments have their own difficulties.
 For example, although a cellist’s playing position is easier to learn, the thumb position on the cello is difficult for many students.
 Advanced cellists also must learn three clefs instead of just one.

-Music students and their families can do a number of things to help them in their decision between the violin or cello.
+Music students and their families can do a number of things to help them in their decision.